Of Mice and Men (1992 film): Plot

-The movie opens with George reminiscing in a boxcar.
+The film opens with George Milton reminiscing in a boxcar.

-During the Great Depression, quick-witted George Milton and physically strong but mentally disabled Lennie Small are fleeing their previous employment, where Lennie was accused of attempted rape after he held on to a young woman, prompted by his love of stroking soft things.
-They travel to work on Tyler ranch near Soledad.
+During the Great Depression, quick-witted George Milton and physically strong but mentally disabled Lennie Small are fleeing their previous employment, where Lennie was accused of attempted rape after he held onto a woman’s dress, prompted by his love of stroking soft things.
+They manage to evade men sending dogs after Lennie.
+They travel to work on Tyler Ranch near Soledad.

-George reluctantly agrees to tell Lennie again about their dream, describing how they will one day have their own piece of land where Lennie will tend their rabbits.
-George says if Lennie should ever get in trouble, he is to hide in the brush and wait for him.
+George agrees to tell Lennie again about their dream, describing how they will one day have their own piece of land where Lennie will tend their rabbits.
 At Tyler Ranch, the Boss is suspicious of Lennie's mental condition.
-George lies to the boss saying Lennie is his cousin and was kicked in the head by a horse when he was a child.
-They befriend old one-handed ranch-hand Candy, but dislike the Boss' son, Curley, who hates people bigger than him.
-Curley's attractive wife flirts with Lennie and George, and George instructs Lennie to avoid her.
+George claims Lennie was kicked in the head by a horse as a child.
+They befriend old one-handed ranch-hand Candy; but Curley, the Boss's son and an arrogant boxer, torments them.
+Curley's wife flirts with Lennie and George.

-George meets their work team, respected head man Slim, and Carlson, who suggests they shoot Candy's sick old dog and get one of his pups.
-Lennie excitedly asks George for a pup.
+George meets their colleagues, respected headman Slim, and Carlson, who suggests they shoot Candy's sick dog and give him one of Slim's puppies.
 After a hard day, George is proud of Lennie's work and gets him his puppy.
 Candy offers to pitch in with Lennie and George to buy their farm.
-Just as it seems their dream is moving closer to fruition, Curley accuses Slim of keeping his wife company.
-Curley viciously attacks Lennie for laughing, yelling at him to fight back.
+Just as it seems their dream is moving closer, Curley accuses Slim of keeping his wife company.
+Curley attacks Lennie for laughing, goading him to fight back.
 Prompted by George, Lennie crushes Curley's hand.
-George fears for their jobs, but Slim gives Curley an ultimatum: if Curley tries to get George and Lennie fired, Slim will humiliate Curley by telling everyone how Curley's hand really got crushed.
+George fears for their jobs but Slim gives Curley an ultimatum: if Curley tries to get George and Lennie fired, Slim will humiliate Curley by telling everyone how Curley's hand really got crushed.
 Concerned for his reputation, Curley reluctantly agrees to say his hand got caught in a machine.